-Accordingly, the draft Declaration on Prevention of Genocide which I presented to CERD includes a call for contribution by the developed countries of their own military contingents to peace enforcement operations beside funding by G7 developed nations to train, equip and provide logistic support to the contingents provided by developing countries.
+The participants in the debate which took place at its 66th session included members of CERD, other UN human rights bodies, the special adviser on prevention of genocide, the special Rapporteur on racism and xenophobia as well as international and national NGOs.
+The purpose of the debate was to activate civil societies and world public opinion into urging their governments to summon the will to prevent genocide and to suppress developed countries of their own military contingents to peace enforcement operations besides funding by G7 developed nations to train, equip and provide logistic support to the contingents provided by developing countries.
 It also urges the UN to build the capacity of these contingents for more rapid deployment.
 At the present time, contingents earmarked by national armed forces cannot, on early warning, be deployed sufficiently in time to stem the blood dimmed tide of genocide.

-The draft Declaration considered it imperative to dispel the climate of impunity that is conducive to genocide, including war crimes and crimes against humanity by promptly referring their perpetrators to the International Criminal Court for prosecution.
+The draft declaration considered it imperative to dispel the climate of impunity that is conducive to genocide, including war crimes and crimes against humanity by promptly referring their perpetrators to the International Criminal Court for prosecution.

-CERD adopted this draft Declaration on Prevention of Genocide with the addition of some important provisions such as developing national strategies for the prevention of genocide in close collaboration with civil society, national human rights institutions, non-state actors and the Office of the High Commissioner for Human Rights.
-Another amendment calls for stronger interaction between human rights treaty bodies and the UNSC to raise awareness of possible outbreak of violent conflict and genocide.
+CERD adopted this draft Declaration on Prevention of Genocide with the addition of some important provisions such as developing national strategies for the prevention of genocide in close collaboration with civil society, national human rights institutions, non-state actors and the office of the high commissioner for Human rights.
+Another amendment calls for stronger interaction between human rights treaty bodies (namely CERD, the committees on civil and political rights, economic, social and cultural rights, prohibition of discrimination against women and of torture, rights of the child and rights of migrant workers) and the Security Council to raise awareness of possible outbreak of violent conflict and genocide.

-The Declaration will be considered by the UN General Assembly at its summit session of heads of State and governments next September in the context of the consideration of the high-level Panel's recommendations for its reform to enable the UN system it to meet the threats and challenges to peace and security, violations of human rights and attainment of the millennium development goals including substantial poverty reduction and extending education and health care by the year 2015, in the context of economic globalization which frequently has negative effects on disadvantaged communities and in particular on indigenous peoples.
+The declaration will be considered by the UN General Assembly at its summit session of heads of state and governments next September in the context of the consideration of the high level panel's recommendations for its reform to enable the UN system to meet the threats and challenges to peace and security, violations of human rights and principle of sovereign equality of states, large or small.